fharper/testing/README.md

 # testing

-A repository for my tests
+A repository for my tests.